Selection and Aggregation of Conformal Prediction Sets: Efficiency First Conformal Prediction

 \section{Efficiency First Conformal Prediction}

 In Section~\ref{sec:introduction}, we have introduced the split conformal procedure with an absolute residual score.
 In the current and the following sections, we will use the nested conformal framework of~\cite{gupta2019nested}.
-For the convenience of the readers, we rewrite the absolute residual based split conformal in terms of nested sets.
-We have data $(X_i, Y_i)\in\mathcal{X}\times\mathbb{R}, 1\le i\le N$ which is split into two parts $\mathcal{D}_1$ and $\mathcal{D}_2$.
-A point prediction algorithm $\mathcal{A}$ is trained on $\mathcal{D}_1$.
+For the convenience of the readers, we rewrite the ``absolute residual"-based split conformal in terms of nested sets.
+Split the observed data $(X_i, Y_i)\in\mathcal{X}\times\mathbb{R}, 1\le i\le N$ into two parts $\mathcal{D}_1$ and $\mathcal{D}_2$, where a point prediction algorithm $\mathcal{A}$ is trained on $\mathcal{D}_1$.
 Now construct the nested sets